daubers/interview_graph_problem/README.md

 To run it!
 Either run the setup.py to install and then run "parse-graph" or python -m GraphParseCost.entry

+The data for the costcards is layed out in tests/TestData/cost_cards.json

 Tests can be run using tox, though I'll admit they're a bit sparse.

 Docs are build with Sphinx, these are all autogenned from the docstrings.
 Again, a bit sparse, sorry.